luisotavio756/gostack-desafio04-transactions-server/README.md

 # Run start and enjoy

-$ yarn start or npm start
+$ yarn dev:server or npm run dev:server

 # For test